 So far we’ve only discussed driving P-MOS devices on the high-side.
 With all the complexities of level-shifting and voltage-limiting, P-MOS drivers are still simpler than drivers for an N-channel device.

 The reason is the following: The source of an N-channel device on the high-side has to be connected to the motor terminal and its drain to the power supply, otherwise the body-diode would be forward-biased and would always conduct.
 To turn off an N-MOS device in that configuration, you can connect the gate to ground or to the source: gate-source voltage is going to be below or equal to 0.
-But where to connect the gate to open the device?
-The power supply is not enough, since, if the device is already open, it’s source and drain are roughly at the same potential.
-As the drain is connected to power, the source will be at that level as well, but than gate should be higher than that to keep the device open.
+But where to connect the gate to turn on the device?
+The power supply is not enough, since, if the device is already conducting, it’s source and drain are roughly at the same potential.
+As the drain is connected to power, the source will be at that level as well, but than gate should be higher than that to keep the device on.
 We’ve seen that the gate should be at minimum 4.5V higher for our example above, and for some other devices maybe as much as 10-15V higher.

 As Vbat is usually the highest voltage directly available in a system, this voltage needs to be generated.
 In most cases some kind of a charge-pump is used for that generation, mostly in a boot-strapped configuration: